FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/Adoption`| A fact of a person's adoption.
 `http://gedcomx.org/AdultChristening`| A fact of a person's christening or baptism as an adult.
 `http://gedcomx.org/Amnesty`| A fact of a person's amnesty.
+`http://gedcomx.org/AncestralHall`| A fact of a person's ancestral hall.
+An ancestral hall refers to a location where the early ancestors of the person originated.
+It may also refer to the name of an early ancestor.
+Family clans are often distinguished one from another by the ancestral hall.
+Clans that cannot prove direct relationships to other clans with the same surname can assume a direct relationship if they share the same ancestral hall.
+`http://gedcomx.org/AncestralPoem`| A fact of a person's ancestral poem.
+An ancestral poem (or generation poem) is composed of the "generation characters" that are to be used when choosing names for the members of different generations of an extended family.
+Ancestral poems are prominent in Asian countries, particularly China.
 `http://gedcomx.org/Apprenticeship`| A fact of a person's apprenticeship.
 `http://gedcomx.org/Arrest`| A fact of a person's arrest.
 `http://gedcomx.org/Award`| A fact of a person's award (medal, honor).